Square Savings account review

 - Go to the provider’s site and follow the steps to apply.

-- In the menu bar, select Products, Banking and then choose Savings.
+- Select Products in the menu bar, then Banking, then Savings.

 - Select Start savings.